 The North Sea is a part of the Atlantic Ocean.
 It is located in northern Europe exactly between Norway and Denmark in the east, Scotland and England in the west, Germany, the Netherlands, Belgium and France in the south.
-It is bordered by eight European countries and separates Great Britain from the mainland of north-western Europe.
+It is bordered by eight European countries and separates the UK from the mainland of north-western Europe.

 It is a young and shallow epeiric sea which is also one of the major fisheries in Europe.
 It accounts for more than 5% of international commercial fish caught.
 There are only nine epeiric seas in the world.
 It can be defined as a shallow body of water covering a continental shelf formed by glacial deposits.

 - The North Sea is measured 970 kilometers in length and 580 kilometers in width.
 It has a total surface area of about 570,000 square kilometers.